theodorepauw/advent/README.md

 # Advent of Code 🌠
-Hacky solutions to [Advent of Code 2020](https://adventofcode.com) problems in Rust 🦀
+Hacky solutions to [Advent of Code](https://adventofcode.com) problems in Rust 🦀

 # 2020